Lt. Commander Susan Ivanova is promoted to Commander and later to Captain. In the Distant Finale, she's a General.

 Revolution: In episode 6, upon returning to Philadelphia with Danny, Captain Tom Neville is promoted to Major.

 Jack O'Neill gets a double treatment: promoted from colonel to brigadier general in season 8 of Stargate SG-1, and to head of Homeworld Security in season 9.
 By Stargate Universe he's wearing three stars.

 Jack's first act as a general?
-To promote Sam Carter from major to lieutenant colonel.
-She had started the series at Captain before being promoted to Major.
+To officiate the promotion of Sam Carter from major to lieutenant colonel.
+She had started the series at captain before being promoted to major in the third season.
 Sometime between The Ark of Truth and Season 4 of Stargate Atlantis, she gets her promotion to full ("full-bird") colonel.

 General Hammond was Put on a Bus in SG-1: "The New Order" by giving him a third star and sending him to the Pentagon to head up Homeworld Security.